zhenhuasun/go-zone-network-explorer/README.md

 ---

 ## Project Goals
-- Create an **interactive map** of GO Transit fare zones using public GTFS data.
+- Create **interactive maps** of GO Transit fare zones using public GTFS data.
 - Build a **network graph** of GO Transit routes and transfers.
 - Calculate **average shortest-path network distances** between zones.
 - Compare these distances to **existing fare structures** for insights into pricing fairness and efficiency.